Buy Refurbish Refinance Rent: Building a Rental Portfolio Quickly

 If your refinance lender requires an AST (Assured Shorthold Tenancy) in place before completion, work with your broker and letting agent to coordinate tenant move-in dates with the remortgage timeline.
 Some lenders will accept a signed tenancy agreement pre-completion, while others need the tenant to be physically in place — this can be critical for fast cash release.

-CASE STUDIES: FOR THE BRRR STRATEGY
+CASE STUDIES: FOR THE BUY REFURBISH REFINANCE RENT STRATEGY

 Case Study 1